-The committee agreed that while they felt that central government was manipulating pension funds to finance infrastructure they needed to be proactive in their approach to the changes.
+The committee agreed that it needed to be proactive in its approach to the changes resulting from central governments use of the pooling fund to advance infrastructure investment.
 The Chairman and the Technical Finance Manager would consult with the Section 151 Officer on the way forward.
 The committee would be updated though a number of informal briefings and meetings to ensure timescales were met.